 This has nothing to do with the Eureka Stockade.
 You don’t arm yourself with a gun and threaten to shoot someone if you don’t get the problem solved.

 This phenomenon is attributed to Archimedes.
-During a visit to the public baths he noticed that water was displaced when his body sank into the bath.
-The volume of water displaced equalled the volume of the body.
-He ran from the bath house naked and shouting “Eureka, I’ve found it”.
+During a visit to the public baths, he noticed that water was displaced when his body sank into the bath.
+The volume of water displaced equaled the volume of the body.
+He ran from the bathhouse naked and shouting “Eureka, I’ve found it”.